 - Work experience: start with the most relevant, most recent first.
 If you’re applying for a teaching job, it would be sensible to prioritise your teaching experience and work placements.
-An employer will definitely be interested in your classroom skills, but don’t forget that holiday and or weekend work also demonstrate work-readiness.
+An employer will definitely be interested in your classroom skills, but don’t forget that holiday and/or weekend work also demonstrates work-readiness.
 Include your job title, the name of the organisation, the dates you were employed and key responsibilities.
-Bear in mind that these points may be picked up at interview – be honest, enthusiastic, and make sure you have interesting things to say about them!
+Bear in mind that these points may be picked up at the interview – be honest, enthusiastic, and make sure you have interesting things to say about them!

 - Achievements: this gives you the opportunity to demonstrate how you achieved the skills you need to be a strong candidate.
 Listing relevant skills and achievements and providing evidence through examples will enhance the credibility of your application.

 - Hobbies and interests: not an essential part of your CV, but this section could be a ‘nice to have’.
 Relevant and genuine interests in sport, music or drama (to name a few) could make you an attractive addition to any staff room and could be a source of common ground with an interviewer.
 Don’t forget, though, this will affect the recruiter’s perception – think carefully about what your hobbies say about you!

 - Extra information: anything that explains gaps in your career, or a change of direction, etc. should be included.

 Choose a clear, straightforward layout that is easy to read.
 You’ll want to come across as an organised professional, and your CV should reflect those qualities.
 Section headings such as Work Experience, Education, etc. should be consistent and should be ordered logically.